PARC-Robotics/documentation-2025/docs/introduction/index.md

 <!-- ![robot](images/bot.jpg) -->

 This phase will take place in-person in Senegal in July 2025.
-Teams that opt for the autonomy track will compete by integrating their navigation solution on the physical **PARC AgRobot** in a partner farm.
-Likewise, teams that choose the design track will compete by presenting and demonstrating a prototype of their fertilizer implement solution.
+The **top 10 teams** that chose the autonomy track will compete by integrating their navigation solution on the physical **PARC AgRobot** in a partner farm.

+Likewise, the **top 10 teams** that opted for the design track will compete by presenting and demonstrating a prototype of their fertilizer implement solution.
+More marks will be awarded to teams that are able to successfully integrate their prototype with the **PARC AgRobot**.

+The top finalists must submit their **$250 USD** team registration fee to PARC by **June 9, 2025** to secure their spot.
+This is a one-time payment covering the entire team's registration.
+In return, PARC will provide each team with lodging, daily meals (breakfast, lunch and dinner), transportation to and from the airport, and transportation between the dormitory and competition arena.

 ## Certificates & Awards